 During a divorce, it is important for parents to keep in mind the best interests of their children.
 For many, that means agreeing to a joint-custody arrangement where the children live with both of their parents.
-Yet while joint custody sounds straightforward -- children live with their parents equally -- it actually varies depending upon the circumstances.
-A California family law attorney can help you understand what it involves, so you can work out the best arrangement for you and your children.
+Yet while joint custody sounds straightforward — children live with their parents equally — it actually varies depending upon the circumstances.
+A Family Law Practice Overview can help you understand what it involves, so you can work out the best arrangement for you and your children.

 What is Joint Custody?